SanteonNL/orca/docs/pages/deployment/docker-compose.rst

 Running with Docker Compose
 ###########################

-Thuis guide helps you to run the Orca node in Docker with Docker Compose.
+Thuis guide helps you to run the ORCA node in Docker with Docker Compose.

 Examples
 ********